 Gilbert A. Fuller has served as a director of the Company since 2012.
 From 2006 until his retirement therefrom in 2008, Mr. Fuller served as Executive Vice President, Chief Financial Officer, and Secretary of USANA Health Sciences, Inc., a multinational manufacturer and direct seller of nutritional supplements.
 Mr. Fuller joined USANA in 1996 as the Vice President of Finance and served in that role until 1999 when he was appointed as its Senior Vice President.
 Mr. Fuller has served as a member of the Board of Directors of USANA since 2008.
+Before joining USANA, Mr. Fuller served in various executive positions for several companies.
 Mr. Fuller received a B.S. degree in Accounting and an M.B.A. degree from the University of Utah.
 Mr. Fuller's accounting, finance, and corporate strategy expertise and his years of financial, accounting and business experience with public and private companies, including USANA Health Sciences, Inc., which is listed on the New York Stock Exchange, where he served as an executive officer and continues to serve as a director, led the Board of Directors to conclude that he should continue to serve as a director of the Company.